 As a result of our recurring losses from operations and recurring negative cash flows from operations, our management concluded that there is a substantial doubt about our ability to maintain liquidity sufficient to operate our business effectively, which raise substantial doubt about our ability to continue as a going concern.
 See the risk factor below titled, "As a result of our history of losses and negative cash flows from operations, our condensed consolidated financial statements contain a statement regarding a substantial doubt about our ability to continue as a going concern."
 Based on our current operating plan, we will need to raise additional financing to continue our products' development for the foreseeable future, and until we become profitable.
-If we are unable to obtain funding when and as needed on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs or the commercialization of any product candidate, or be unable to expand our operations or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition and results of operations.
+If we are unable to obtain funding when and as needed on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs or the commercialization of any product candidate, or be unable to expand our operations.
 Any of the above events could significantly harm our business, prospects, financial condition and results of operations and cause the price of our common stock to decline.